tdda/tdda/tdda/man/tdda-diff.md

 `--mono`
-  Show monochrome output.
-Also enables --LR by default
+  Show monochrome output with different values in bold and shared values dimmed.

 `--bw`
-  Show black and white output.
-Also enables --LR by default
+  Show black and white output with different values in bold and shared values in the terminal's default style.

 `--colours`, `-c`, `--colours` *COLOURS*
   Use colours specified e.g. -c red-blue